top of page

 Creamy Roasted Poblano and Corn Quesadillas

-(Makes 4 servings)
+(Makes 4 quesadillas)

 Quesadillas stuffed with rajas con crema (roasted poblanos and corn in cream sauce) on a white plate.

-6 tbsp. unsalted butter, divided
+4 tablespoons unsalted butter, divided

-½ large white onion, finely chopped
+½ large white onion, peeled and finely chopped

-2 garlic cloves, minced
+2 garlic cloves, finely chopped

-½ tsp. plus ¼ tsp. kosher salt
+½ tsp. plus kosher salt (I used Diamond Crystal)

 ¾ c. fresh or frozen corn kernels